LifeArc Knowledge Transfer Innovation Fellowship

 Is practical experience included?

-Most fellows secure a position in the technology transfer sector prior to the end of the programme.
+Most fellows secure a position in the knowledge/technology transfer sector prior to the end of the programme.
 The possibility to gain practical experience as a LifeArc Knowledge Transfer Innovation Fellow is optional and led by the fellow.
-LifeArc will provide support to secure an internship/placement at an appropriate technology transfer establishment.
+Where possible, LifeArc will provide non-financial support to secure an internship/placement at an appropriate academic technology transfer/innovation establishment.
 The level of financial support during any secured internship/placement will be at the discretion of the hosting establishment.

 Is the programme open to only UK applicants?

 The LifeArc Knowledge Transfer Innovation Fellowship is open to European-based applicants who can travel to the US and respective EU countries for the designated training courses and conferences that are part of the programme.
-Our full-time programme, the Technology Transfer Fellowship, requires all applicants to be based within daily travel distance of London.
+Our full-time programme, the LifeArc Knowledge Exchange Fellowship, requires all applicants to be based within daily travel distance of London.

 I have experience working in a technology transfer/innovation office, can I apply for the fellowship?

-This programme is designed to help academic scientists transition into a career as a technology transfer/innovation professional.
-Only applicants with less than a year of technology transfer/innovation work experience at the start of the fellowship programme will be eligible for this fellowship.
+This programme is designed to help academic scientists transition into a career as a knowledge & technology transfer/innovation professional.
+Only applicants with less than a year of knowledge transfer/technology transfer/innovation work experience at the start of the fellowship programme will be eligible for this fellowship.

 Is the fellowship open to applicants working in industry?